davidgasquez/handbook/content/values.md

 Don't be a [whatever person][the-whatever-people].
 Don't be afraid to make decisions and actively take them!
 All decision making — even if small ones — can be a good practice for the bigger ones you’ll face.

+Maintain a very small identity.
+Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc.

 ### Live Smarter not Harder